tomagoyaky/xvm/Readme.md

     error will be raised.

 5. Future
-    After all work to implement the current specification, support for user defined functions will be added.
+After all work to implement the current specification, support for user- defined functions will be added.
 A second data type, the 8-bit unsigned integer, or "xvm_char", will also be added.

 ## License